res11r/rockpaperscissors/README.md

 My first web console script.
 Game is a best of five where draws don't count (game has to continue until rounds won + rounds lost = 5).
 Code needs some tidying.
+Update: Added a barebones GUI to the game, featuring simple buttons.
+The game resets once the player or the computer wins 5 rounds.